-The US triple crochet is the next basic stitch (in height) after the double crochet.
+The treble crochet or U.S. triple crochet is the next basic stitch (in height) after the double crochet.
 You can use the terms "triple" or "treble" interchangeably.
 The treble crochet is frequently used in crochet patterns and is typically one of the first crochet stitches learned by beginners to the craft.
 If you have already learned how to double crochet, then it will not be difficult to learn how to treble crochet.

 About The Treble Crochet Stitch